-- The DCM method depends on a meaningful transfer of maintenance risk for a long period of time.
-A practical disadvantage of this is that the pool of Contractors capable of committing to a DCM project may be limited, keeping in mind that the department must be confident that the Contractor will be liquid for the entire maintenance period. - The DCM must be of sufficient physical size that investment by the Contractor in long term maintenance is viable.

-- Different skill sets of the construction Contractor versus the operator / maintainer, and - It may be difficult at the time of tendering to specify exactly what the Contractor's maintenance and operating obligations are to be.
-This may in turn lead to Contractors attempting to price unpredictable risks and thus lead to uncompetitive tenders.
-If it is not possible to specify long term requirements with sufficient clarity, consideration should be given to performance-based remuneration in respect of the maintenance component.
+- the DCM method depends on a meaningful transfer of maintenance risk for a long period of time.
+A practical disadvantage of this, is that the pool of Contractors capable of committing to a DCM project may be limited, keeping in mind that the department must be confident that the Contractor will be financially stable throughout the entire maintenance period - the DCM must be of sufficient physical size that investment by the Contractor in long-term maintenance is viable - different skill sets of the construction Contractor versus the operator / maintainer, and - at the time of tendering, it may be challenging to specify exactly what the Contractor's maintenance and operating obligations are.
+In turn, this may lead to Contractors attempting to price unpredictable risks, thus leading to uncompetitive tenders.
+If it is not possible to specify long-term requirements with sufficient clarity, consideration should be given to performance-based remuneration around the maintenance component.

-Public Private Partnerships (PPP)
+Public Private Partnerships

-While the PPP policy does include a range of relational contractual arrangements, it focuses on where private sector equity is at risk, that is, where the private sector provides some degree of finance (up to 100%).
+While the PPP policy includes a range of relational contractual arrangements, it focuses on where private sector equity is at risk, that is, where the private sector provides some degree of finance (up to 100%).

-A PPP, in general, is a long-term contractual arrangement and involves the private sector party across the full spectrum of the infrastructure's delivery - planning, design, construction, operation and maintenance.
-The private sector party is usually comprised of a number of organisations that carry out the various elements of the contractual arrangement and deliver the infrastructure.
+In general, a PPP is a long-term contractual arrangement and involves a private sector party across the full spectrum of the infrastructure's delivery, that is, planning, design, construction, operation, and maintenance.
+The private sector party usually comprises several organisations that carry out the various elements of the contractual arrangement and delivers the infrastructure.

-The private sector party contributes capital investment and carries risks and in return is given payments by the Government, pays a concession fee to the Government for the right to operate, collects fees from public users, or a combination of each.
+The private sector party contributes capital investment and carries risks and in return is remunerated by the government.
+The private sector party will also pay a concession fee to the government for the right to operate and collects fees from public users, or a combination of each.

-The Government engages the private sector party through a transparent procurement process and oversees the PPP according to established performance standards.
-Any Government payment stream to the private sector party is dependent on its success in designing and constructing the facility and its ongoing performance in operating and maintaining the facility.
-This means that while the private sector party may have an equity-risk stake in the infrastructure, the responsibility and risk of ensuring the facility services the community, ultimately remains with the Government.
+The government engages the private sector party through a transparent procurement process and oversees the PPP according to established performance standards.
+Any government payment stream, to the private sector party, depends on the party's success in designing and constructing the facility and its ongoing performance in operating and maintaining the facility.
+This means that, while the private sector party may have an equity-risk stake in the infrastructure, the responsibility and risk of ensuring the facility services the community, ultimately remains with the government.